Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 ## Acknowledgments
-Inspiration for this project originally came from an image my sister posted on social media showing loads of things from the 70's / 80's one of which was of an old toy slide-puzzle game, so when thinking about what todo for my MS2 I saw on Slack that some others were doing games and immediately the slide-puzzle popped back into my head.
+Inspiration for this project originally came from an image my sister posted on social media showing loads of things from the 70's / 80's one of which was of an old toy slide-puzzle game, so when thinking about what to do for my MS2 I saw on Slack that some others were doing games and immediately the slide-puzzle popped back into my head.

 My mentor suggested looking at BEM for this project which I have done and implemented on a basic level, I have not gone for the full BEM